-- 2.6.5 Scrutinized Companies Termination by the Department.
-The Department may, at its option, terminate the Contract if the Contractor is found to have submitted a false certification as provided under section 287.135(5), F.S., or been placed on the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or been engaged in business operations in Cuba or Syria, or to have been placed on the Scrutinized Companies that Boycott Israel List or is engaged in a boycott of Israel. - 2.6.6 No Litigation.
+- 2.6.5 Scrutinized Companies.
+CONTRACTOR certifies that it is not listed on either the Scrutinized Companies with Activities in Sudan List or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or the Scrutinized Companies that Boycott Israel List created pursuant to sections 215.473 and 215.4725, Florida Statutes, or is participating in a boycott of Israel.
+Pursuant to sections 287.135(5) and 287.135(3), Florida Statutes, CONTRACTOR agrees DMS may immediately terminate this contract for cause if CONTRACTOR is found to have submitted a false certification or is placed on the Scrutinized Companies with Activities in Sudan List, or the Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List, or the Scrutinized Companies that Boycott Israel List, or is engaged in a boycott of Israel during the term of the contract. - 2.6.6 No Litigation.
 Except as previously disclosed in writing to DMS, there is not, to the knowledge of CONTRACTOR, any existing, threat of, or pending action, suit, or proceeding to which CONTRACTOR is a party, before or by any court or governmental agency or body, which might result in any material adverse change in CONTRACTOR's ability to perform its obligations under this Contract, or any such action, suit, or proceeding related to environmental or civil rights matters: and no labor disturbance by the employees of CONTRACTOR exists or is imminent which might be expected to materially and adversely affect CONTRACTOR's ability to perform its obligations under this Contract.

 - 2.6.7 Taxes.
 CONTRACTOR has filed all necessary federal, state, and foreign income and franchise tax returns and has paid all taxes as shown to be due thereon; CONTRACTOR has no knowledge of any tax deficiency, which has been or might be asserted against CONTRACTOR, which would materially and adversely affect CONTRACTOR's ability to perform its obligations under this Contract. - 2.6.8 Disclosure.
 The Contractor shall submit written certification before contract execution, and annually thereafter, stating there is no material fact which materially and adversely affects or in the future will (so far as CONTRACTOR can now reasonably foresee) materially and adversely affect CONTRACTOR's ability to perform its obligations under this Contract which has not been accurately set forth in this Contract or otherwise accurately disclosed in writing to DMS prior to the date hereof.
-Failure to disclose such material facts, as described above, at any point in the Contract term is grounds for termination for false representation.
+Failure to disclose such material facts, as described above, at any point in the contract term is grounds for termination for false representation.